richtastic/ff/src/3DR/wiki/app.md

 TIMELINES:

-05/16 - test 'medium' set of 11 images
+05/16 -
-05/18 - use bundle groupings algorithm
+		- bundle groupings algorithm
+		- solveGroup => get good result
+05/18 - ???
 05/24 - test 'full' set of 25 images
 		- automate URL refresh for sections of code
 05/31 - test set of ~ 50 images x (this will require 2-10 x speed ups & AUTOMATION OF NEXT TASK)